Vodafone/vault-plugin-aead/README.md

 writes key : value to config
 note this could overwrite an existing key this can also be used to import a key
-TODO - wite a protected and unprotected endpoint
+TODO - write a protected and unprotected endpoint
 ```
 curl -sk --header "X-Vault-Token: "${VAULT_TOKEN} --request POST ${VAULT_URL}/v1/aead-secrets/config -H "Content-Type: application/json" -d '{"key":"value"}'
 ```